silverbulletmd/silverbullet/website/Install/Docker.md

 Note that to get offline mode to work you need to serve SilverBullet with HTTPS, via for example a reverse proxy.

+# Installing additional packages

+If you would like to install additional packages into your docker container (e.g. to call via [[API/shell]]), you can do so by creating a [[CONTAINER_BOOT]] page in your space.

+In this page, put `apt` commands install the (ubuntu) packages you would like to install.

+This page will be run as a bash script upon container boot (hence its name).
+You can monitor its progress by checking your server’s logs.

 # Versions
 As we’re working on SilverBullet v2, your only real option is to use the “edge” versions with the `:v2` tag.